kshitij79/CS-7476-Improvements-in-DIffusion-Model/README.md

 - **Gradient-based Selective Attention (Grad-SAM)**: Integration of Grad-SAM for analyzing and manipulating cross attention maps.
 - **Latent Space Manipulation**: Techniques for adjusting the latent space to better align generated images with reference features.
 - **Performance Metrics**: Evaluation using Frechet Inception Distance (FID) and CLIP scores to assess image quality and textual alignment.

+## Acknowledgements

+This research was conducted as part of the CS 7476 Advanced Computer Vision course in Spring 2024 under the Professor James Hays.